dudewheresmycode/TenFootGnome/README.md

 ### Getting Started

-Coming soon to https://extensions.gnome.org, for now you'll have to install via the [Extension Development](#Extension-Development) guide.
+Coming soon to https://extensions.gnome.org, for now you'll have to install via the [Development Notes](docs/development.md) guide.

 ### Panel Menu